PetrArchiveIO/.github/profile/README.md

 ### What are Petrs?

 Petrs are a tradition at UCI of making and giving out stickers that resemble the UCI mascot Peter.
 Originally started by Petr the Anteatr, it has grown to a community of many people who donate their time and money to create and distrubute Petr stickers at sticker drops around campus.
+You can read more about it [here](https://oac.cdlib.org/findaid/ark:/13030/c8fx7h9r/entire_text/).

 ### What is this Project?

 There are many many Petr stickers.
 This project is an atempt to catalog Petrs and give a way to "rank" which stickers people like most.
+You can see the site [here](https://petrarchive.io).

 <!--